2000 United States Senate election in Indiana: Results

 Lugar easily won reelection taking 66.5% one of the largest margins in a statewide race in Indiana history.
 Johnson did win Lake County, a Democratic stronghold, by a wide margin, but Lugar did well elsewhere.
-Lugar was sworn in for a fourth term on January 3, 2001.
+Lugar was sworn in for a fifth term on January 3, 2001.

 By county

 Lugar won 91 of Indiana's 92 counties, Johnson won only the Democratic stronghold of Lake County.